Farah-DeebaJ/TwitterSentimentAnalysis/README.md

 - seaborn

 ## Note:
-Open to any recommendations or suggestions that could enhance this GitHub project."
+Open to any recommendations or suggestions that could enhance this GitHub project.